FullGa123/PSV-Video-Converter/README.md

 1. Place your video files (.mp4 / .mov / .avi / .mkv) in the same folder as the program.
 2. Run vita converse.bat
 3. Select your encoder.
+4. Select the resolution (960x544 / 720p).
-4. Converted videos will be stored in "vita_converter"
+5. Converted videos will be stored in "vita_converter"

 Manual encoder selection is used for stability and compatibility.
 If unsure, choose libx264.